LiuYuancheng/SIEM_Comm_Dashboard/UsageManual.md

 # Graph-Based SIEM Log Analysis Dashboard Usage Manual

-This manual will provide users with comprehensive instructions on how to navigate and use the platform.
+This manual will provide users with comprehensive instructions on how to navigate and use the dashboard plugin.

 ```python
 # Version:     v0.1.2